deepnorthcheng/test/docs/cuda-windows.md

 * Click [here](https://developer.nvidia.com/cudnn) to download cuDNN, select the version above 6.0 .
 * Register and log in for downloading .
 * After downloading, decompress the downloaded compressed package .
-* copy cudnn64_6.dll, cudnn.h, cudnn.lib to the bin, include, lib\x64 folders under the path of CUDA respectively .<br> *The default path of CUDA is C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0* .
+* Copy cudnn64_6.dll, cudnn.h, cudnn.lib to the bin, include, lib\x64 folders under the path of CUDA respectively .<br> *The default path of CUDA is C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0* .